YARC-Official/yarc-official.github.io/README.md

 # yarc-official.github.io
 GitHub pages website.
-This is not the source code for yarg.in.
+This is not the source code for YARG's official website, [yarg.in](https://yarg.in).
+This purely exists to allow generation of GitHub pages for other repos.